gomorpheus/morpheus-docs/getting_started/guides/groups_roles_perms.rst

 `Groups <https://docs.morpheusdata.com/en/latest/infrastructure/groups/groups.html>`_ in |morpheus| allow administrators to determine which Clouds their users have access to.
 Part of defining a Role, which we'll see in the next section, is selecting which Groups are associated with the Role.
 One or multiple Clouds are added to each Group and passed to users through their assigned Roles.

 When creating a Cloud, it must be added to a Group.
 Additionally, Clouds can be added to a Group at any time from the Clouds tab on the Group detail page (Infrastructure > Groups > Specific Group).
-In the example case diagrammed above, one Cloud (Azure cloud scoped to a specific resource group) is associated with each Group but often Groups will contain many Clouds.
+In the example case diagrammed above, one Cloud (Azure cloud account scoped to a specific resource group) is associated with each Group but often Groups will contain many Clouds.
 In the screenshot below, I am adding an Azure Cloud to a Group that is currently empty.

 .. image:: /images/integration_guides/perms_guide/2addCloudToGroup.png

 Roles
 -----

 |morpheus| Roles determine user access to many things, including application features, Groups, configured Instance Types, configured Blueprints, Personas, and Catalog Item configurations for the Service Catalog Persona.
 It's important to note that a user can have multiple Roles and will take the most permissive rights across all of these Roles.
 In many cases, this greatly simplifies Role configuration for administrators as it prevents the need to create highly-specific individual Roles that can suit every case.
-To illustrate this for our example case here, I will create a set of Roles to handle Group access for my users and another set of Roles to give access to the correct feature permissions.
+To illustrate this for our example case, I will create a set of Roles to handle Group access for my users and another set of Roles to give access to the correct feature permissions.

 For this example case, I'll start by creating one Role for each of the three Groups we created in the previous step.
 By default, a new Role will have all feature permissions set to "None" as shown below meaning we can skip directly to the Group Access tab.